Skip to content

 The Files tab gives you a full view of your vault’s contents.
 Think of it as a lightweight file explorer that lives right inside Atlas.

 Open the Files tab to see your vault’s folder structure.
-Each folder shows a count of the files inside it, and you can expand or collapse folders by clicking them.
+You can expand or collapse folders by clicking them.
 Click any file to open it in the editor.

 To create a new note:

-1. Click the + button in the Files tab toolbar
+1. Click the 📄 file icon in the Files tab toolbar

 To create a folder:

-1. Click the folder icon or right-click in the file tree
+1. Click the 📁 folder icon in the Files tab toolbar

 You can also ask Atlas: “Create a new note called Project Ideas in my Work folder.”